Bot Attack

 The Perspective of Regulators

-Regulators are increasingly focusing on the implications of bot attacks and the responsibilities of organizations to protect consumer data.
+Regulators are increasingly focusing on the implications of bot attacks and organizations’ responsibilities to protect consumer data.
 In response, many governments have enacted data protection regulations, such as the General Data Protection Regulation (GDPR) in Europe, which holds organizations accountable for data breaches, including those resulting from bot attacks.

 Countermeasures Against Bot Attacks